Any stock case can be converted into a custom case when a custom foam interior is added.

 Let Cases By Source Help With Your Foam Fabrication

-The correct choice of material for foam fabrication is made by considering the weight and fragility of the product, as well as the positioning and cushioning requirements of the product.
+The correct choice of material for foam fabrication is made by considering product weight and fragility, as well as the positioning and cushioning requirements for it.
 When fabricating a foam interior for a consumer product, flocked foam with rich color saturation is available.

-Cases By Source will work from your drawings or product to construct a custom foam insert.
+Cases By Source will work from your drawings or product itself to construct a custom foam insert.
 Our design team will determine the best type of foam to most effectively protect your product.
-A cutting die is created and inventoried at our plant so that you can repeat your case order in the future exactly as it was provided before.
+A cutting die is created and inventoried at our plant so that you can repeat your case order in the future exactly as it was the first time.

 A Foam Fabrication Example from Cases By Source

 A tool company approached Cases By Source looking to design a durable tool tray to organize and protect tools stored in their 50 service vans.
-Previous trays quickly deteriorated from the constant use of foam not suited to handle this level of use.
-Our customer wanted a more permanent solution, as their current trays had to be replaced every other year.
+Previous trays quickly deteriorated from the constant use of foam not suited to handle the level of use.
+Our customer wanted a more permanent solution.

-Cases By Source was sent a set of the tools/instruments and together we designed a new layout that was optimal for the technicians.
-We designed a work station tool tray that would provide the proper protection and support the weight of these expensive tools.
-Each tray was constructed with a polyethylene (PE) and cross-link polyethylene (XLPE) combination.
-The XLPE was laminated to the PE to give the tray additional durability, while the PE controlled the overall cost of the tool tray.
+Cases By Source was sent a set of the tools/instruments and we designed a new layout optimal for the company’s technicians.
+We designed a workstation tool tray that provided proper protection and supported the weight of these tools.
+Each tray was constructed with a polyethylene (PE) and crosslink-polyethylene (XLPE) combination.
+XLPE was laminated to the PE to give the tray added durability, while the PE controlled the overall cost of the tool tray.

-Cases By Source provided technical drawings for customer approval.
+Cases By Source provided schematics for customer approval.
 Following sign-off, first articles were produced to assure the fit.
 Slight design modifications were made, and we produced the balance of the tool trays to fully outfit their fleet with a solution that allowed them to be more productive and confident on the job.